ShinyZero0/dotfiles/WTF.md

 ## Make Kestrel listen for external requests

-That was the X problem of Y problem above actually
+That was the X problem of Y problem above actually.

 In `appsettings.json` file near to the executable use 0.0.0.0 instead of localhost or 127.0.0.1